flavienbwk/book-devops/eng/README.md

 Today, development, sysadmin, InfoSec, and _management_ teams collaboratively work on such platforms, capitalizing on:

-- The list of features to develop for software (tasks, priorities, deadlines... see agile methodology)
+- The list of features to develop for software (tasks, priorities, deadlines... see agile methodology) ;
-- Discussions on designing a feature (comments in tasks)
+- Discussions on designing a feature (comments in tasks) ;
-- User and technical documentation for software
+- User and technical documentation for software ;
-- Software source code
+- Software source code ;
-- Infrastructure documentation
+- Infrastructure documentation ;
-- Infrastructure administration scripts
+- Infrastructure administration scripts ;
-- Security rules (see chapter "[Continuous integration and security](#continuous-integration-and-security)")
+- Security rules (see chapter "[Continuous integration and security](#continuous-integration-and-security)") ;
-- Software quality rules
+- Software quality rules.

 ![GitLab and GitHub interfaces for (from left to right): project management, documentation visualization, code capitalization.\label{fig:gitlab_github_illustrations_screenshots}](./images/gitlab_github_illustrations_screenshots.png)